-Office Closed

-New Citizens Registration Period

-Registration for new citizens shall begin the 14 th day prior to an election and end on the seventh day prior to election day.
+Feb.
+19 County Holiday Office Closed Feb.
+20 - Feb.
+27 New Citizens Registration Period (E-14 to E-7) Registration for new citizens shall begin the 14 th day prior to an election and end on the seventh day prior to election day.
 A new citizen registering to vote after the close of registration shall provide the County Elections Official with proof of citizenship prior to voting, and shall declare that he or she has established residency in California.
-New citizens vote a regular ballot.

-§331, 3500, 3501

-Last Day to File for Write-In Candidacy

-Deadline to file declarations of write-in candidacy. §8600 et seq.

-Second Pre-Election Statement

-The last day to file campaign statements for candidates and committees covering the period from January 21, 2024, to February 17, 2024, due February 22, 2024.

-Gov. Code §84200.5, 84200.7

-Notice of Central Counting Place

-Last day for County Elections Official to publish the notice that the primary election ballots will be counted at a specified public place.
-The notice shall be published one time in a newspaper of general circulation in the county.
+New citizens vote a regular ballot. §331, 3500, 3501 Feb.
+20 Last Day to File for Write-In Candidacy (E-14) Deadline to file declarations of write-in candidacy. §8600 et seq.
+Feb.
+22 Second Pre-Election Statement (E-12) The last day to file campaign statements for candidates and committees covering the period from January 21, 2024, to February 17, 2024, due February 22, 2024.
+Gov. Code §84200.5, 84200.7 No Later than Feb.
+24 Notice of Central Counting Place (E-10) Last day for County Elections Official to publish the notice that the primary election ballots will be counted at a specified public place.
+The notice shall be published one time in a newspaper of general circulation in the county. §12109 Feb.
+27 Post Polling Places and Precinct Board Members (E-7) Not less than one week before the election, the County Elections Official shall post the list of polling places and precinct board members. §12105-12108, Gov. Code §6061 Feb.
+28 - March 5 Vote-by-Mail Ballots - Late Conditions (E-6 to Election Day) Voters unable to go to the polls because of illness or disability or because they will be absent from their precinct on election day, may come to the Elections Department and receive an absentee ballot over the counter.

-§12109

-Post Polling Places and Precinct Board Members

-Not less than one week before the election, the County Elections Official shall post the list of polling places and precinct board members.

-§12105-12108, Gov. Code §6061

-Vote-by-Mail Ballots - Late Conditions

-Voters unable to go to the polls because of illness or disability or because they will be absent from their precinct on election day, may come to the Elections Department and receive an absentee ballot over the counter.
 Voters may designate in writing a representative to bring the absentee ballot to them.
-The voter may either personally or through the authorized representative return the ballot to the Elections Department or polling place in the county.
+The voter may either personally or through the authorized representative return the ballot to the Elections Department or polling place in the county. §3021 March 5 (E) PRIMARY ELECTION DAY Polls open at 7:00 a.m. and close at 8:00 p.m. §1000, 14212 March 6 - April 4 Official Canvass (E+1 to E+30) The official canvass of votes cast to be completed during this time. (= = = = = • • • • • • §15300-15376

-§3021

-PRIMARY ELECTION DAY

-Polls open at 7:00 a.m. and close at 8:00 p.m.

-§1000, 14212

-Official Canvass

-The official canvass of votes cast to be completed during this time.

-§15300-15376